-Michael Forde is currently in his 13th season with the Orlando Magic and was promoted to executive vice president of sales in June 2015.
+Michael Forde is entering his 15th season with the Orlando Magic and was promoted to chief sales officer in August 2017.

 Forde has executive leadership responsibilities for the corporate, ticket, premium and retail sales units of the organization.
-His responsibilities include the oversight for all sales including tickets, hospitality, Chairman’s Suite membership, tourism, Junior Magic, camps, and retail for both the Orlando Magic and Amway Center.
+His responsibilities include the oversight for all sales including tickets, hospitality, ICON suite membership, tourism, Junior Magic, camps, and retail for both the Orlando Magic and Amway Center.

 His corporate team is instrumental in identifying new revenue streams that provide the organization an opportunity to finding marketing solutions for local, regional and national companies seeking an affiliation with the Orlando Magic brand and the Amway Center.